terra-campaigns/degenesis/creatures/HuskSpiderSwarm.md

 ---
-template: npc v0.3
+template: npc v0.3.1
 layout: default
 title: Husk Spider (Swarm)
-role: Husk Spiders have been seen in the Stukov Desert, sometimes even in Borca.
+archetype: Husk Spiders have been seen in the Stukov Desert, sometimes even in Borca.
 However, their home is Pollen.
 There, they are the vanguard when the ground thaws and a Fractal Forest comes to the surface.
 They attack this oasis by the hundreds of thousands, and other spiders and centipedes follow the pheromone contained in their silk.
 parent: Creatures

 image: https://i.imgur.com/QmIQOph.png